esojcic/ConfigData/README.md

 - use token based stateless authentication

 ## External accessibility of the KBV Services
 For external service consumers, the KBV services are protected via secured HTTP (HTTPS).
-However, HTTPS is not a part of the KBV Core API implementation and takes place in the cloud, when the internal resources are mapped to the external URLs and exposed.
+However, HTTPS is not a part of the KBV Core API implementation and takes place in the cloud, when the deployed KBV Core internal resources are mapped to the external URLs and exposed.

 External consumers access the KBV services using basic authentication.
 The transition from basic authentication to the KBV token authetication is perfomed in the cloud and ist not a part of the KBV Core API.
 (TODO: What is the exact name of this mechanism?
 Are there documentation for this mechanism?
 Refer here to the documentation).

 ## HTTP Compression